 Little by little, Ms Lim Su Pei and her team at OH!
 Open House watched two years of planning implode over the course of the COVID-19 situation.
-The independent arts group’s first international show in its 10 years of operation, WOOD 2020, aimed to turn old factories into living exhibition spaces, with a site-specific art show designed for about 10,000 people...
+The independent arts group’s first international show in its 10 years of operation, WOOD 2020, aimed to turn old factories into living exhibition spaces...
 (READ MORE)

 Daniel’s family has rallied around him since he was six, when he was diagnosed with Duchenne muscular dystrophy.
 The 15-year-old now does daily exercises with the help from his mother and younger brother.